QuEraComputing/Bloqade.jl/docs/src/registers.md

 ## Convenient Wrappers

-Bloqade also provides a few convenient wrappers on some commonly used observables for Rydberg systems, including the Rydberg density and two-point correlation functions.
+Bloqade also provides a few convenient wrappers on some commonly used observables for Rydberg systems, including the Rydberg density and two-point correlation functions:

 ```@docs
 rydberg_density
 ```
-For example, if we want to measure the Rydberg density at each site or at a specific site, we can use the code below
+For example, if we want to measure the Rydberg density at each site or at a specific site, we can use the code below:

 ```@repl registers
 reg = rand_state(10)
 n_each = rydberg_density(reg)
 n_2 = rydberg_density(reg, 2)
 ```
-To access the two-point correlation functions, we can use the [`rydberg_corr`](@ref) function below.
+To access the two-point correlation functions, we can use the [`rydberg_corr`](@ref) function below:

 ```@docs
 rydberg_corr
 ```

-This function will output a matrix that stores the correlation function for each pair of sites
+This function will output a matrix that stores the correlation function for each pair of sites:

 ```@repl registers
 nn_corr = rydberg_corr(Op.n, reg)